Consensus Cloud Solutions (NASDAQ:CCSI) Issues FY 2022 Earnings Guidance

-Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $5.36-$5.50 for the period, compared to the consensus EPS estimate of $5.43.
 The company issued revenue guidance of $375.00 million-$385.00 million, compared to the consensus revenue estimate of $377.72 million.

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in CCSI.
-BlackRock Inc. acquired a new position in Consensus Cloud Solutions in the first quarter valued at about $152,334,000.
-Vanguard Group Inc. acquired a new position in Consensus Cloud Solutions in the first quarter valued at about $104,765,000.
-State Street Corp acquired a new position in Consensus Cloud Solutions in the first quarter valued at about $38,562,000.
-Invesco Ltd. acquired a new position in Consensus Cloud Solutions in the first quarter valued at about $28,250,000.
-Finally, Wellington Management Group LLP acquired a new position in Consensus Cloud Solutions in the first quarter valued at about $19,200,000.
-88.47% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $152,334,000.
+Vanguard Group Inc. acquired a new stake in shares of Consensus Cloud Solutions during the 1st quarter worth $104,765,000.
+State Street Corp acquired a new stake in shares of Consensus Cloud Solutions during the 1st quarter worth $38,562,000.
+Invesco Ltd. acquired a new stake in shares of Consensus Cloud Solutions during the 1st quarter worth $28,250,000.
+Finally, Wellington Management Group LLP acquired a new stake in shares of Consensus Cloud Solutions during the 1st quarter worth $19,200,000.
+88.47% of the stock is currently owned by institutional investors and hedge funds.

 Consensus Cloud Solutions, Inc, together with its subsidiaries, provides information delivery services with a software-as-a-service platform worldwide.
 Its products and solutions include eFax, an online faxing solution, as well as MyFax, MetroFax, Sfax, SRfax, and other brands; eFax Corporate, a digital cloud-fax technology; jsign, which provides electronic and digital signature solutions; Unite, a single platform that allows the user to choose between several protocols to send and receive healthcare information in an environment that can integrate into an existing electronic health record (EHR) system or stand-alone if no EHR is present; Signal, a solution that integrates with a hospital's EHR system and uses rules-based triggering logic to automatically send admit, discharge, and transfer notifications using cloud fax and direct secure messaging technology; and Clarity that transforms unstructured documents into structured actionable data.